Clean water, decent toilets and good hygiene are vital for living a dignified, healthy life.

 (Disease Control Priorities, third edition (volume 2), 2016)

-If everyone, everywhere had clean water, the number of diarrheal deaths would be cut by a third.
+If everyone, everywhere had clean water, 297 000 diarrheal deaths would be prevented for children aged under 5 years each year.

-If everyone, everywhere had clean water, the number of diarrheal deaths would be cut by a third.
+If everyone, everywhere had clean water, 297 000 diarrheal deaths would be prevented for children aged under 5 years each year.